Sylvester Stallone: 2006–present: Franchise films

 In 2015, Stallone reprised his role as Rocky Balboa in a spin-off-sequel film, Creed, which focused on Adonis "Donnie" Creed, the son of his deceased friend/rival, Apollo Creed, becoming a professional boxer, played by Michael B. Jordan.
 The film, directed by Ryan Coogler, received critical acclaim.
 Portraying the iconic cinematic boxer for the seventh time in a span of 40 years, Stallone's portrayal of the character received widespread acclaim and accolades, including the Golden Globe Award for Best Supporting Actor, and his third Academy Award nomination, this time for Best Supporting Actor.

 In 2017, Stallone appeared in Guardians of the Galaxy Vol. 2 as Stakar Ogord / Starhawk, the leader of a Ravagers faction.
 In 2018, he co-starred in Escape Plan 2: Hades with Dave Bautista which was released straight to home-video.
-Upon wrapping production, he announced via his social media page that work on Escape Plan 3: Devil's Station began immediately thereafter.
+Upon wrapping production, he announced via his social media page that work on the third movie titled Escape Plan: The Extractors, began immediately thereafter.
 In July, Stallone announced that he had finished a script for a sequel to Creed, with a plot including the return of Ivan Drago from Rocky IV.
 That year, Stallone was featured in Derek Wayne Johnson's John G. Avildsen: King of the Underdogs, a documentary about director John G. Avildsen.

 Creed II went into production in March 2018, with a scheduled release on Thanksgiving 2018.
 Stallone was originally slated to direct before the appointment of Steven Caple Jr., in his feature film directorial debut.
 Creed II was released in the United States by Metro-Goldwyn-Mayer on November 21, 2018.
 The film received generally positive reviews from critics and it went on to debut to $35.3 million in its opening weekend (a five-day total of $55.8 million), marking the biggest debut ever for a live-action release over Thanksgiving.